-The notion that consent must be freely given appears to be rooted in civil law jurisprudence, particularly the law of obligations, where a contract can be annulled on the basis that consent of one of the contracting parties has been procured by violence, error or fraud and, as a result, would not qualify as freely given.
-However, the Guidelines go a step further in this regard by making reference the existence of an imbalance of power between the data controller and the data subject, a consideration extracted from consumer protection law, and to concepts such as conditionality, granularity and detriment – concepts that although generally incapable of annulling a contract, nevertheless remain sufficient to delegitimise data processing.
+The notion that consent must be freely given appears to be rooted in civil law jurisprudence, particularly the law of obligations, where a contract can be annulled on the basis that the consent of one of the contracting parties has been procured by violence, error, or fraud and, as a result, would not qualify as freely given.
+However, the Guidelines go a step further in this regard by making reference to the existence of an imbalance of power between the data controller and the data subject, a consideration extracted from consumer protection law, and to concepts such as conditionality, granularity, and detriment – concepts that although generally incapable of annulling a contract, nevertheless remain sufficient to delegitimize data processing.

 GDPR also requires consent to be informed.
 In this regard, the Guidelines establish that, as a minimum, the information below must be given to data subjects: